Studies suggest – blood group decides on infection and course

 Rachida Boukhari and Adrien Breiman from the University of Nantes have now continued this research and published their results in the journal Frontiers in Microbiology.
 The result is clear.

-French study shows: Blood groups decide whether you are infected with Corona
+French study shows: Blood groups determine whether you are infected with Corona

 The so-called “secondary attack rate” was examined, i.e. the cases in which a person who is infected with corona (so-called index case) infects another person living in the household.
 The study found that if the blood groups were compatible according to the above rules – for example, if the first person with the disease had blood group 0 and the person at risk was A, B or AB – then the latter was infected in 47.2 percent.
 In the opposite case, only 27.9 percent became infected.